How SD-WAN Supports Manufacturing Factory Automation

 Edge computing has become a significant factor for network management when utilising manufacturing automation technologies such as Internet of Things (IoT) and 4D vision, 4D Vision in IoT primarily involves advanced imaging technologies such as LiDAR (Light Detection and Ranging), which enables the creation of detailed, real-time 3D maps augmented with an additional dimension of time to provide dynamic, real-time updates.
 In manufacturing, 4D Vision is integrated with IoT devices to provide precise, real-time monitoring and control of production lines.
 For instance, SiLC Technologies’ Eyeonic Vision Sensor uses FMCW (Frequency Modulated Continuous Wave) LiDAR technology to offer high-resolution imaging that can identify and analyse materials and surfaces, even in challenging environmental conditions.
 This level of detail supports more effective automation and quality control on the production line, reducing downtime and improving product consistency.

 Another key trend within manufacturing automations is the emergence of microfactories.
-These are small, modular factories or production lines and offer businesses the flexibility to make changes on the fly, reduce the number of modules to save cost or swap specific modules for greater maintainability.
+These are small, modular factories or production lines that offer businesses the flexibility to make changes on the fly, reduce the number of modules to save cost or swap specific modules for greater maintainability.
 Each of these benefits not only improves business agility to move resources and adapt production to meet demands but also promotes a sustainable approach to manufacturing, by reducing waste following factory or production line decommissioning, as these modules can be used elsewhere.
 For businesses looking to attain carbon neutrality, microfactories are a potential solution.

 Key Challenges in Manufacturing Automation